google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ## Show coverage summary for filtered items {: #filter-coverage-summary }
-DevTools now recalculates and displays a summary of coverage information dynamically when filters are applied in the Coverage tab.
-Previously, the Coverage tab always displays a summary of all coverage information.
+DevTools now recalculates and displays a summary of coverage information dynamically when filters are applied in the [**Coverage**](/web/tools/chrome-devtools/coverage) tab.
+Previously, the **Coverage** tab always displayed a summary of all coverage information.

-The following example shows the coverage summary when no filter applied versus after applying filter by CSS type.
+In the example below notice how the summary initially says `446 kB of 2.0 MB (22%) used so far.
+1.5 MB unused.` and then says `57 kB of 604 kB (10%) used so far.
+546 kB unused.` after CSS filtering has been applied.

 ![Coverage summary for filtered items](/web/updates/images/2020/08/coverage-compare.png)